pypi/warehouse/docs/blog/posts/2023-11-14-1-pypi-completes-first-security-audit.md

 ## Results & Impact

 As a result of the audit, Trail of Bits detailed 29 different advisories discovered across both codebases.
-When evaluating severity level of each advisory, 14 were categorized as "informational, 6 as "low", 8 as "medium" and zero as "high".
+When evaluating severity level of each advisory, 14 were categorized as "informational", 6 as "low", 8 as "medium" and zero as "high".
 At the time of writing, the PyPI team has remediated all advisories that posed a significant risk in both codebases where possible, and has worked with third-party teams to unblock additional remediations where necessary.

 ## More details